hearthandsinc/challenges/backend/readme.md

 ## Challenge Review

-We know you are going to spend a limit time on this challenge, and thus will have to prioritize what you work on.
+We know you are going to spend a limited time on this challenge, and thus will have to prioritize what you work on.
 A few things that are important for us and that will be considered during the review:
 - collaboration: is the code easy to read, maintain, and evolve?